aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

 **01_download_libraries_run_kallisto.ipynb**

-Downloads individual and pooled libraries, downloads two transcriptomes, creates kallisto index files from transcriptomes, runs kallisto on libraries, and then combines output into matrix.
+Downloads individual and pooled libraries, downloads two transcriptomes of mixed _C. bairdi_ and _Hematodinium_, creates kallisto index files from transcriptomes, runs kallisto on libraries, and then combines output into matrix.
 Kallisto is quite computationally intensive, and as a result, this was done on a remote machine.
 Therefore, commands are copied and pasted, not run directly in the notebook.

 **02_kallisto_to_deseq_to_accessionIDs.R**